 The following are basic instructions on how to get Pd installed and running on your machine.
-More details are maintined online on the pure-data.info site.
+More details are maintained online on the pure-data.info site.

-Pd runs under Microsoft Windows, Linux, and MacOS (10.2 or later).
+Pd runs under Microsoft Windows, Linux, and macOS.
 How to get Pd up and running depends on your operating system, but the overall strategy is the same.
 You must first get and install it, and then untangle whatever problems arise in handling audio and MIDI input and output, and finally get Pd to meet its real-time obligations reliably.

-Installation instructions are platform-specfic; the following three sections will describe what to do for various operating systems you might have.
-In case of trouble also consult the Pd mailing list archive on http://iem.at/mailinglists/pd-list/ , which often has late-breaking news about configuration problems and solutions.
+Installation instructions are platform-specific; the following three sections will describe what to do for various operating systems you might have.
+In case of trouble also consult the Pd mailing list archive on https://lists.puredata.info/listinfo/pd-list. , which often has late-breaking news about configuration problems and solutions.
 The rest of this section describes how to get audio and MIDI to work.

 To test audio and MIDI, start Pd and select "test Audio and MIDI" from the "Media" menu.
 You should see a window like this:

 First, try to get Pd to play a sine wave over your speakers.
 The "TEST TONE" control at top left turns this on and off.
 Normally, all the output channels are turned on so that when you turn the tone on (to a soft -40 dB or a louder -20 dB) you should get output on the first eight of your output channels.
 (If you have fewer than 8 output channels open, the extra channels aren't played; and if you have more, this particular patch won't use them.)